-≥ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) C OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2019 or $\Box$ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15 5(d) OF THE SECURITIES EXCHAN NGE ACT OF 1934 For the transition period od from to · Col mmission file number: 001-36291 ICA THERAPEUTICS me of registrant as specified in its charter British Columbia (State or other jurisdiction of incorporation or organization) on) Not Applicable (I.R.S.
-Employer Identification No.) Two Carlson Parkway, Suite 260 Minneapolis, Minnesota (Address of principal executive offices) 55447 (Zip Code) Registrant's teleph none number, including area code: (763) 612-6755 Securities reg gistered pursuant to Section 12(b) of the Act: Title of each class Voting Common Shares, no par value per share Trading Symbol(s) DMAC Name of each exchange on which registered The Nasdaq Capital Market The Nasdaq Stock Market LLC Securities regist ered pursuant to Section 12(g) of the Ac • Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Sec curities Act.
-YES □ NO ⊠ Indicate by check mark if the registrant is not required to file repo orts pursuant to Section 13 or Section 15 (d) of the Act.
-YES □ NO ⊠ Indicate by check mark whether the registrant (1) has filed all rep preceding 12 months (or for such shorter period that the registrant was days.
-YES $\boxtimes$ NO $\square$ Indicate by check mark whether the registrant has submitted elect T ( $\S$ 232.405 of this chapter) during the preceding 12 months (or for s Indicate by check mark whether the registrant is a large accelerate growth company.
-See definitions of "large accelerated filer," "accelerate Exchange Act.
-Large accelerated filer $\square$ Accelerated filer $\square$ Emerging growth company $\boxtimes$ Non-accelerated filer $oxed{\boxtimes}$ Smaller reporting company $oxed{\boxtimes}$ If an emerging growth company, indicate by check mark if the refinancial accounting standards provided pursuant to Section 13(a) of the standards provided pursuant to Section 13(b) and the standards provided pursuant to Section 13(c) and the standards pursuant to Section ed transition period for complying with any new or revised Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Y ES □ NO ⊠ The aggregate market value of the registrant's voting common sh common shares were last sold as of June 30, 2019 (the last business de Capital Market on that date, was \$53.4 million. , , C 1 As of March 20, 2020, there were 14,139,074 voting common sha ares outstanding.
-DOCUMEN TS INCORPORATED BY REFEREN NCE

-Part III of this Annual Report on Form 10-K incorporates by reference information (to the extent specific sections are referred to herein) from the registrant's Proxy Statement for its 2020 Annual General Meeting of Shareholders to be held June 2, 2020.
+(Mark One) FORM 10-K - ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHA NGE ACT OF 1934 For the fiscal year ended December 31, 202 20 or ☐ TRANSITION REPORT PURSUANT TO SECTION 1 3 OR 15(d) OF THE SECURITIES EX CHANGE ACT OF 1934 For the transition p period from to .
+Commission file number: 001-36291 - DIAMEDICA THERAPEUTICS INC. - t name of registrant as specified in its cha rter) British Columbia Not Applicable (State or other jurisdiction of incorporation or organi zation) (I.R.S.
+Employer Identification No.) Two Carlson Parkway, Suite 260 55447 Minneapolis, Minnesota (Address of principal executive offices) (Zip Code) Registrant's te lephone number, including area code: (76 3) 612-6755 Securitie s registered pursuant to Section 12(b) of t he Act: Title of each class Voting Common Shares, no par value per share Trading Symbol(s) DMAC Name of each exchange on which regi The Nasdaq Capital Market istered Securities re gistered pursuant to Section 12(g) of the Act:None Indicate by check mark if the registrant is a well-known seaso oned issuer, as defined in Rule 405 of the Securities Act.
+YES □ NO ⊠ Indicate by check mark if the registrant is not required to file Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 d uring the preceding 12 months (or for such shorter period that the registrant days.
+YES \square NO \boxtimes Indicate by check mark whether the registrant has submitted to T (\S 232.405 of this chapter) during the preceding 12 months (or f egulation S- Indicate by check mark whether the registrant is a large accel- growth company.
+See the definitions of "large accelerated filer," " Exchange Act.
+Large accelerated filer □ Accelerated Emerging growth company ⊠ i filer □ Non-accele rated filer Smaller reporting com ıpany 🗵 If an emerging growth company, indicate by check mark if th financial accounting standards provided pursuant to Section 13(a) C nded transition period for complying with any new or revised Indicate by check mark whether the registrant has filed a reporting under Section 404(b) of the Sarbanes-Oxley Ad Indicate by check mark whether the registrant is a shell comp any (as defined in Rule 12b-2 of the Act).
+YES □ NO ⊠ The aggregate market value of the registrant's voting commo common shares were last sold as of June 30, 2020 (the last busines Capital Market on that date, was \$78.5 million.
+As of March 8, 2021, there were 18,776,157 voting common shares outstanding.
+DOCUM IENTS INCORPORATED BY REFER ENCE Part III of this Annual Report on Form 10-K incorporates by Statement for its 2021 Annual General Meeting of Shareholders to ic sections are referred to herein) from the registrar nt's Proxy